 Streaming: NordVPN compared to TorGuard

 If you intend to use your VPN for streaming media from sites around the world, you aren’t alone.
-Hundreds of millions of people use their VPN to get access to the Netflix libraries around the world or other streaming media services.
+Millions of people use VPNs to get access to streaming libraries around the world.
 But only a few VPNs are good at defeating the geo-blocking technology employed by more and more services.

-Adding to the fun, streaming IP addresses can only be used for streaming or general web browsing.
-No torrenting allowed on these IPs!
-While this may work fine if you need a good VPN for Hulu and other streaming services, the added cost is a serious drawback.
+Worse, streaming IP addresses can only be used for streaming or general web browsing.
+There is no torrenting allowed on these IPs!
+While this may work fine if you need a good VPN for Hulu and other streaming platforms, the added cost is a serious drawback.